-Orion had no incidents of non-compliance with regulations and voluntary codes concerning product and service information during the reporting period.
+Orion had no incidents of non-compliance with regulations and voluntary codes concerning product and service information during the reported years.

-PR5 Practices related to customer satisfaction, including results of surveys measuring customer satisfaction sales statistics, Orion also collects qualitative data for its key accounts by conducting customer and market segment specific surveys, applying their results as guidance for strategic targets and operational development.
+PR5 Practices related to customer satisfaction, including results of surveys measuring customer satisfaction

+Orion monitors customer satisfaction based on monthly market data.
+Changes in trends indicate changes in customer satisfaction in relation to the competitive situation.
+In addition to monthly sales statistics, Orion also collects qualitative data for its key accounts by conducting customer and market segment specific surveys, applying their results as guidance for strategic targets and operational development.